neruameya/local-document-intelligence/README.md

 - Field-level confidence mapping can be improved.
 - Document preprocessing can be expanded.
 - Schema validation can be strengthened.
-- Human-review workflow is currently conceptual/basic.
+- Human-review workflow is currently basic.
 - No distributed inference architecture.
 - No production authentication/authorization layer.
 - No persistent audit store.
 - No model-serving API layer.

-These limitations are intentional opportunities for future development.
+These limitations represent opportunities for future development.

 ---

 # 💡 What This Project Demonstrates